bitnami/containers/containers/discourse/README.md

 $ docker-compose up -d
 ```

+**Note:** The `DISCOURSE_HOSTNAME` environment variable is set to `www.example.com` by default.
+Please, provide a valid domain name before deploying the solution, or add this domain to your local `hosts` file pointing to `127.0.0.1`.

 # Why use Bitnami Images?

 * Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.